Business investment in the UK: January to March 2026 revised results

 Data in this bulletin

-All data in this bulletin are presented in chained volume measure (CVM), unless otherwise specified.
+All data in this bulletin are presented in CVM, unless otherwise specified.
 This means the effect of price changes is removed from the data (in other words, the data are deflated).

 Adjustments

-Large capital expenditure tends to be reported later in the data collection period than smaller capital expenditure.
+Large capital expenditure is often reported later in the data collection period than smaller capital expenditure.
 This means that larger expenditures are often included in the revised (month three) results but are not reported in time for the provisional (month two) results.
 This can result in upward revisions in the later estimates for business investment and GFCF.
-Following investigation of the impact of this effect, from Quarter 3 (July to Sept) 2013, the option for a bias adjustment was introduced in the provisional estimate.
+Following investigation of the impact of this effect, from Quarter 3 (July to Sept) 2013, the option to include a bias adjustment was introduced in the provisional estimate.

 Accredited official statistics